List of Kamen Rider Fourze characters: Kouhei Hayami

 After negating a version of "The Hole" over Kyoto to ensure only "The Hole" over AGHS can gather Cosmic Energy, Hayami learns Gamou intends to eliminate him now that his usefulness has ended.
 The former's desperation over staying with Gamou causes Hayami to manifest his Supernova ability, the Eye of Laplace (ラプラスの瞳, Rapurasu no Hitomi), which allows him to directly identify people who can evolve into Horoscopes by viewing their "Fate of the Stars" (星の運命, Hoshi no Sadame).
 Due to this new development, Gamou allows Hayami to stay until the Horoscopes have been found.
 However, Hayami slowly begins to question Gamou's goals and his place in it and considers betraying him.
-Nevertheless, Hayami ultimately chooses to remain by Gamou's side and takes a kill shot from Kamen Rider Fourze meant for Gamou.
+Nevertheless, Hayami ultimately chooses to remain by Gamou's side and sacrifices himself to save the latter from Kamen Rider Fourze.
 Before he is vaporized by "The Hole's" lightning, Hayami dies satisfied with his actions.

 As the Libra Zodiarts, Hayami wields the Dikē (ディケ, Dike) khakkhara, which can cast illusions.
 As stated above, his Supernova ability allows him to identify Horoscopes, current and future.

 Kouhei Hayami is portrayed by Kousei Amano (天野 浩成, Amano Kōsei).